-Licensee will meet with interested and available Relicensing Participants no later 6 weeks prior to the date that Licensee's Initial Study Report is scheduled to be filed with FERC to review data available from the study at that time and discuss the need for and scope of additional limited scope studies.
+YCWA will meet with interested and available Relicensing Participants no later 6 weeks prior to the date that YCWA's Initial Study Report is scheduled to be filed with FERC to review data available from the study at that time and discuss the need for and scope of additional limited scope studies.
 For example, if the study documents only post-metamorphic life stages of FYLF (adult, juvenile, or young-of-year) or if only late stage larvae are detected (i.e., the results do not indicate where FYLF breeding occurred), further focused survey for egg masses and/or early tadpoles in the same stream may be appropriate.
-In addition, if incidental observations of invasive bullfrogs (Lithobates [Rana] catesbeianus) and crayfish, known predators of FYLF, collected by Licensee during this study and other relicensing studies suggests that these species occur in numbers that could adversely affect FYLF and their occurrence is related to the Project, focused studies for these species may be needed.
+In addition, if incidental observations of invasive bullfrogs (Lithobates [Rana] catesbeianus) and crayfish, known predators of FYLF, collected by YCWA during this study and other relicensing studies suggests that these species occur in numbers that could adversely affect FYLF and their occurrence is related to the Project, focused studies for these species may be needed.
 These focused studies could determine their extent/distribution, relative abundance, and lifestage distribution within Project-affected reaches.
 VES methods for FYLF can be adapted for bullfrog surveys in lotic waters.
 For crayfish, PG&E's Pit 3,4,5 FYLF monitoring plan could provide examples of methods for counting.
-These are only examples, and other conditions or circumstances may indicate a need for other focused studies of a particular site.
-If Licensee and Relicensing Participants collaboratively agree focused studies are needed in a second year, Licensee and Relicensing Participants will collaboratively develop a new study proposal and Licensee will file it with FERC prior to or at the same time Licensee files its Initial Study Report, and implement the study as directed by FERC.
+These are only examples, and other conditions or circumstances may indicate a need for other focused studies are needed in a second year, YCWA and Relicensing Participants will collaboratively develop a new study proposal and YCWA will file it with FERC prior to or at the same time YCWA files its Initial Study Report, and implement the study as directed by FERC.

-Study-Specific Consultation
+6.0 Study-Specific Consultation

-Licensee will engage in the following study-specific consultation:
+YCWA will engage in the following study-specific consultation:

-- Licensee will invite interested and available Relicensing Participants into the field to comment on the final selection of study sites. - Licensee will collaborate with Relicensing Participants regarding need for focused second year studies as discussed in Step 6.
+- YCWA will collaborate with Relicensing Participants regarding study site locations and will invite interested and available Relicensing Participants into the field to comment on the final selection of study sites (Step 2). - YCWA will collaborate with Relicensing Participants regarding need for focused second year studies (Step 6).